use-inkubator/Ecosystem-Grants/applications/InkCtf.md

 **How did you hear about the Bounty Program?**

-X(previously twitter)
+X(twitter)

-I have make an poc of this product and it is availaible at https://inkctf.netlify.app/
+I have make an poc of this product and it is availaible at https://inkctf.netlify.app/, although I need to revamp some part of the website like the editor and the contract interaction part we want to make it more engaging